samposm/git-guide/2-git-for-one-person.md

 Most version control systems don't have the concept of staging.
 Either a file is unmodified after the last commit, or it has uncommitted changes, and that's it.
-But in git, the process has two steps: first `git add` the files you want to include in the commit and after you had added all the files, run `git commit`.
+But in git, the commit process has two steps:

+First use `git add` to prepare the files into the staging area, and then run `git commit`.
 The files you stage with `git add` can be a subset of the files you have edited, and only this subset will be committed.
-The other modified files will keep their status as modified.
+The other modified files will keep their status as modified, and their modified content is not committed.
 You can add several files in one command (`git add a.txt b.txt`), and use all normal shell wildcards (`git add *.txt` etc.).
 If you have staged a file, and edit it further, you need to stage it again (run `git add` again) for the new edits to be staged for the next commit.

 You can stage all files, *including* previously untracked files, that have been modified since last commit, by `git add --all`.
 Or you can stage all modified